guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 Using the train-dataset self-predict method [3] to find the potential wrong data for human to check and fix.

+### Related Works

+Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a good work and do not conflict to our method.
+Auto-GPT try to solve the problem that let ChatGPT interact with the internet.
+Our method focus on allowing human to teach ChatGPT.

 ### Conclusion